 Clever repurposed furniture to inspire your next furniture flip!

 I love making furniture out of things that most people would toss in the trash.
-I don’t always know what I’m going to do with some of my ‘freebies’ and crazy thrift store finds but if I’m inspired by something I bring it home.
+I don’t always know what I’ll do with some of my ‘freebies’ and crazy thrift store finds but if I’m inspired by something I bring it home.

-I should also note that I’ve sold many of these pieces in my antique store booth.
-Small tables and cabinets go quickly so I’m always on the lookout for small furniture pieces to upcycle.
+I should note that I’ve sold many of the furniture pieces below in my antique store booth.
+Small tables and cabinets go quickly so I’m always looking for my next furniture upcycle project.

-I hope the tips and ideas below inspire you to get creative and make your own repurposed furniture or give a tired old furniture piece a fresh new look!
+I hope the tips and ideas below inspire you to get creative with furniture flips!

 1. Red Industrial Console Table

 This is one of my favorite upcycles!
-I found this narrow red toolbox lid tucked away in the garage after we bought our house and I decided to use it as a tabletop.
+I found this narrow red toolbox lid tucked away in the garage when we bought our house and I decided to turn it into a table.
 It took a little time to find the right industrial pipe legs for it but I love how it came out.

 To avoid drilling holes into the red enamel top, we secured a piece of wood underneath the lid (bolted at the sides where there were already holes) and attached the pipe legs to the wood.